wormhole-foundation/queries-staking/README.md

 The `QueryTypeStakingPoolFactory` contract serves as the system's control center, responsible for deploying new pools and maintaining global configuration that affects all pools.
 When deploying a new pool, the factory ensures that each bundle query types has exactly one pool, preventing fragmentation and confusion.
 It maintains a registry mapping query types to their pool addresses, making it easy for users and integrators to find the correct pool for their needs.

 The factory holds configuration, most notably the fee recipient address that receives decay fees from all pools.
-This fee management system ensures consistent handling of protocol revenues while allowing the flexibility to update the recipient as needed.
 Only the factory owner can create new pools or update the fee recipient, providing controlled expansion of the system while preventing unauthorized pool creation.

-During pool deployment, the factory sets several immutable parameters that define the pool's economic model.
-These include the decay rate that determines fee extraction, the initial conversion rate between stakes and query credits, and the pool owner who will manage the pool's configurable parameters.
-The factory also ensures all pools use the same staking token (the W token), maintaining consistency across the ecosystem.

 ## Development